robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/TUTORIAL.md

 * At least **32 GB of RAM** (we tried on a system with 24 GB, it could run everything but *NOMAD Oasis*)
 * While not strictly required, an **SSD** (any kind: SATA, PCIe Gen 2, 3, 4, whatever) is ***VERY*** recommended.

-This tutorial is an updated and integrated version of [Isac Pasianotto's tutorial](https://gitlab.com/IsacPasianotto/testing-env-doc).
+This tutorial is an expanded version of [Isac Pasianotto's tutorial](https://gitlab.com/IsacPasianotto/testing-env-doc).

 ## CLONE THE REQUIRED REPOS